Aliases for DIS3L Gene

 GeneCards Summary for DIS3L Gene

 DIS3L (DIS3 Like Exosome 3'-5' Exoribonuclease) is a Protein Coding gene.
-Diseases associated with DIS3L include Perlman Syndrome.
 Among its related pathways are Deadenylation-dependent mRNA decay.
-GO annotations related to this gene include RNA binding and 3-5-exoribonuclease activity.
+Gene Ontology (GO) annotations related to this gene include RNA binding and 3-5-exoribonuclease activity.
 An important paralog of this gene is DIS3.

 UniProtKB/Swiss-Prot for DIS3L Gene